RicardoWUlei/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 Question:
 Write a program which can compute the factorial of a given numbers.
-The results should be printed in a comma-separated sequence on a single line.
 Suppose the following input is supplied to the program:
 8
 Then, the output should be: